teundemastuu/bob/README.md

 # BoB (Builder of BPMN)

-Prototype accompanying the paper *A Human-in-the-Loop LLM-Based Framework for Eliciting Distributed Process Knowledge for BPMN Modeling*.
+Prototype accompanying the paper *A Human-in-the-Loop LLM-Based Framework for the Iterative Elicitation of Process Knowledge*.

 BoB is a web application in which a process analyst generates and approves interview protocols, an LLM interviews domain experts, and the gathered